By Traci Yoder, NLG Director of Research and Education

 The current conflict can be traced back to the 1960s, when a rise in environmental consciousness led to the establishment of the Environmental Protection Agency, criticisms of the role of corporations in causing environmental pollution, and new regulations to curb the excesses of business practices damaging to the environment.
 For a brief time, there appeared to be growing consensus in many countries that environmental protection was an important priority.
 However, throughout the 1970s, corporate leaders began organizing to constrain the increasing influence of environmental (and labor) movements.
 Putting aside competitive rivalries, the American business elite turned to the political sphere and invested enormous amounts of money to overturn or weaken most of the environmental advancements made during the 1960s and 1970s.

 In the 1980s, the US government backtracked on environmental protections, guided by the logic of neoliberal free-market policies prioritizing corporate profits and individual consumption.
-Promising to remove obstacles to economic growth, Reagan decimated environmental regulations.
-As a result, environmental disasters proliferated (e.g. Three Mile Island, Love Canal, and the Exxon Valdez oil spill).
+Promising to remove obstacles to economic growth, Reagan decimated environmental regulations despite a proliferation of disasters (e.g. Three Mile Island, Love Canal, and the Exxon Valdez oil spill).
 While corporations and conservative politicians were successful in halting new environmental regulations, public concern again began to grow in reaction to scientific reports on ozone depletion and global warming.
 Alarming accounts of rising temperatures led to the creation of the Intergovernmental Panel on Climate Change by 1988 and multiple global environmental treaties in the late 1980s and 1990s.
 Despite these scientific discoveries, Republican lawmakers and business leaders doubled down on their anti-regulatory position.
 Using new public relations techniques, emerging technologies, and the power of lobbyists, anti-environmentalists continued framing pollution and global warming as the responsibility of individual consumers instead of a problem requiring government or collective action.

 Throughout the 1990s, multinational corporations increasingly relocated to countries and free trade zones where environmental considerations would not affect their profit margin.
 These conditions eventually contributed to the massive anti-globalization protests which took place across the world from 1999-2003, in which environmental and labor activism intersected to critique the neoliberal policies of international trade organizations.
 The power and visibility of these protests—combined with increased public attention to radical direct action groups like Earth Liberation Front and Animal Liberation Front—led to heightened anti-environmental backlash in the form of a “green scare.”
 By the late 1990s, the US government was holding hearings on environmental “terrorism” and in 2004, multiple environmental and animal activist investigations were combined in “Operation Backfire,” with the FBI citing “eco-terrorism” as the “number one domestic terrorism threat.”
 The corporate-backed American Legislative Exchange Council (ALEC) introduced model legislation in multiple states based on the federal Animal and Ecological Terrorism Act (AETA), creating harsh penalties for environmental and animal rights activists.
 These nonviolent movements were subjected to constant surveillance, infiltration, harassment, entrapment, and arrest by law enforcement.
 As a result, environmental and animal rights movements were considerably weakened for the following decade.